chaolabcanada/AI_Path_Scripts/batch_export_json/README.md

 * A file-chooser window will appear.
 Select a folder to export the json annotation files into.

 * Once chosen, the script will run.
-You can watch the annotations be extracted and saved in the window below the script entry area as the line "Annotation saved to [filename and output directory]" is printed with each image/annotation file.
+You can watch the annotations being saved in the window below the script entry area as the line "Annotation saved to [filename and output directory]" is printed as the script works through each image.